djkato/saleor-apps-rs/README.md

 ### TL;DR:

 - saleor-app-sdk, saleor-app-template and the root structure fall under either MIT or Apache 2.0 at your convenience.
 - Rest of the apps in this repo fall under `PolyForm-Noncommercial-1.0`.
-If you want to use my apps commercially, each app costs 10€ (or voluntarily more).
+If you want to use my apps commercially, each app costs at least what's written in the [repo members](#repo-members) (or voluntarily more).
 Upon payment/donation you are allowed to use the given app commercially.

+To pay, use either Kofi or github sponsors.
+If you want to donate / pay directly, email me :)

 ## Docker images